13 ways to make money from watching videos

 Here are the best ways to watch videos and earn money:

-InboxPounds works in a similar way to Swagbucks.
-It lets you earn cash for super simple things like watching videos and taking surveys.
+InboxPounds lets you earn cash for simple tasks like watching videos and taking surveys.

-Even reading InboxPounds' deals emails, or searching the internet on their search page, can earn you cash.
+Even reading InboxPounds's deals emails or searching the internet on their search page can earn you cash.

-You get a £1 bonus for signing up too.
+You can also get a £1 bonus for signing up to InboxPounds.

 Hoping to watch ads for money and make a positive impact?
 WeAre8 could be the app for you.

-Like some of the others on this list, WeAre8 is an app that lets you earn cash from watching videos.
-But, it has a slight difference.
+Like some others on this list, WeAre8 is an app that lets you earn cash from watching videos.
+But it has a slight difference.
 As well as making money to boost your bank balance, you also have the chance to contribute to charity.

-Slicethepie is a review site that lets you earn points for doing loads of very easy things like watching interesting videos, listening to music and answering survey questions.
+Slicethepie is a review site that lets you earn points for doing loads of tasks like watching interesting videos, listening to music and answering survey questions.

-The videos include commercials and clips, such as trailers for films and TV shows.
+The videos can include commercials and clips, such as trailers for films and TV shows.

-The minimum withdrawal is $10 (just under £8) which will get paid into your PayPal account.
+The minimum withdrawal is $20 (around £15), which is paid into your PayPal account.
 As they read through all the reviews before making payments, you might need to wait up to five working days for the withdrawal request to be processed.

 Credit: bbernard – Shutterstock

 You can request the money you've earned through the site as PayPal money or as gift cards.
-When withdrawing the money via PayPal, there's a minimum payout of $5 (just under £4).
+When withdrawing the money via PayPal, there's a minimum payout of $5 (around £3.70).

 On sites like Fiverr, you can find freelancers offering to write video subtitles for a fee.
 To get an idea of prices, have a look at what other freelancers charge for similar services.
 Then, post rates that you think are fair but competitive.